r0x0r/pywebview/docs/guide/interdomain.md

 Invoking Python functions from Javascript can be done with two different approaches.

 - by exposing an instance of a Python class to the `js_api` of `create_window`.
 All the callable methods  of the class will be exposed to the JS domain as `pywebview.api.method_name` with correct parameter signatures.
 Method name must not start with an underscore.
 See an [example](/examples/js_api.html).
 - by passing your function(s) to window object's `expose(func)`.
 This will expose a function or functions to the JS domain as `pywebview.api.func_name`.
-Unlike JS API, `expose` allows to expose functions also at the runtime.
+Unlike JS API, `expose` can expose functions dynamically at runtime.
 If there is a name clash between JS API and functions exposed this way, the latter takes precedence.
 See an [example](/examples/expose.html).

 Exposed function returns a promise that is resolved to its result value.
 Exceptions are rejected and encapsulated inside a Javascript `Error` object.
 Stacktrace is available via `error.stack`.
 Functions are executed in separate threads and are not thread-safe.